hydrusnetwork/hydrus/docs/running_from_source.md

 # running from source

 I write the client and server entirely in [python](https://python.org), which can run straight from source.
 It is getting simpler and simpler to run python programs like this, so don't be afraid of it.
 The program generally works better (better UI compatibility and mpv support) from source than from a built release.
-If none of the builds work for you (for instance if you use Windows 8.1 or 18.04 Ubuntu (or equivalent), and since 2025-09 any macOS situation), it may be the only way you can get the program to run.
-Also, if you have a general interest in exploring the code or wish to otherwise modify the program, you will obviously need to do this.
+If none of the builds work for you (for instance if you use Windows 8.1 or 18.04 Ubuntu or a newer but more distant flavour of Linux, and since 2025-09 any macOS situation), it may be the only way you can get the program to run.
+Also, if you want to explore or modify the code, you will obviously need to do this.

+I generally recommend running from source if you can, especially on Linux.

 ## Simple Setup Guide